Abu Sayyaf: Journalists abducted since 2000

+Charles Watson

+On November 14, 1993, American Christian linguist Charles Watson was kidnapped by Abu Sayyaf.
+Charles Watson was assisting in translating the New Testament into the Samal language.
+Anne West of SIL Global, the organization for which Watson worked, stated that the "Bible is helpful in bringing literacy to the tribal groups" and was "the best motivator in getting cultural minorities to open themselves up to education" as "tribal minorities can associate their sense of morality with what is written in the Bible."
+Watson was released about one month later.

 Jeffrey Schilling

 On August 31, 2000, American citizen and Muslim convert Jeffrey Schilling from Oakland, California, was captured on Jolo while visiting a terrorist camp with his new wife, Ivy Osani (a cousin of Abu Sabaya, one of the rebel leaders), whom he had met online.
 ASG demanded a $10 million ransom.
 Rebels also sarcastically threatened to behead him in 2001 as a "birthday present" to then Philippine President Gloria Macapagal Arroyo, who responded by declaring "all-out war" on them.
 The beheading threat was withdrawn after Schilling's mother, Carol, flew to the Philippines and appealed for mercy on local radio.
 On April 12, 2001, Philippine soldiers raided a rebel camp and rescued the American.
 The United States praised the Philippine government for freeing Schilling.

 Many commentators have been critical of Schilling, who claims to have walked willingly into the camp after he was invited by his wife's cousin, a member of Abu Sayyaf.

 Schilling was one of more than 40 hostages taken by Abu Sayyaf in 2000, including 21 tourists and workers seized in a raid on Sipadan diving resort in neighboring Malaysia.
 Many of the hostages were released after Libya paid millions of dollars.
 A Libyan official stated that Schilling had visited the Jolo camp often before his capture.
 Philippine intelligence sources say he was interested in selling military equipment to the rebels, while the bandits accused him of being a CIA agent.
 Abu Sayyaf threatened several times to kill Schilling.
 At one stage, Schilling reportedly went on a hunger strike to win his freedom.